 The Triple Alliance (1882): Between Austria-Hungary, Germany and Italy over territory in the Balkans.

 Franco-Russian Alliance (1891): Changed and modified over time, the alliance was never satisfying to either France or Russia.
-It was meant to counter-balance the Triple Alliance.
+It was intended to counter-balance the Triple Alliance.

-The Entente Cordiale (1904): An alliance between Great Britain and France, meant to balance any alliance Germany had with its allies.
+The Entente Cordiale (1904): An alliance between Great Britain and France, meant to balance any alliance Germany made with its allies.

 Anglo-Russian Entente (1907): Between Great Britain and Russia, it settled territorial claims in Asia.